 By default, the list is sorted by the student’s last name.
 To sort by any other criteria, click on the corresponding column heading.

-Every year, more than 1,000 UT students engage in undergraduate research and creative achievement.
+Every year, thousands of UT students engage in undergraduate research and creative achievement.
 They work in laboratories, art studios, libraries, and many other locations as they pursue their interests.

 Not sure what research is being done in your discipline?

 Check out UT’s own TRACE – a digital archive that showcases and preserves published and unpublished works by faculty, departments, programs, research centers, and institutes.
 Using the sunburst, you can search for past research topics by discipline (927 disciplines are represented).

 A similar resource, the Digital Commons Network brings together over one million free, full-text scholarly articles from hundreds of universities and colleges worldwide.
 Curated by university librarians and their supporting institutions, the Network includes a growing collection of peer-reviewed journal articles, book chapters, dissertations, working papers, conference proceedings, and other original scholarly work.

 We completed an inventory of students’ activities from Fall 2010 through Fall 2011.
 This sortable database includes protect titles, disciplines, student names, and faculty names and emails.
 We encourage you to take some time to explore what’s possible in the world of discovery here at UT.
 If you find a project that interests you, send an email to that faculty mentor.
 Let us know if you have any questions.